albrzykowski/strumyk/README.md

 ![License](https://img.shields.io/github/license/albrzykowski/strumyk)
 [![Lint: ruff](https://img.shields.io/badge/lint%20%3A-ruff-green)](https://github.com/albrzykowski/strumyk)

-Strumyk DSL is a domain-specific language designed for describing WF-net-based process models in YAML format.
-It allows you to define places, transitions, and optional conditions for transitions using Python expressions.
+Strumyk is a lightweight YAML-based domain-specific language (DSL) for modeling business processes using the formalism of workflow nets (WF-nets).
+It provides a human-readable syntax to describe states (places) and transitions.

 ### What is a WF-net?